Doctor of Medicine/Master of Public Health (MD/MPH)

 The MD/MPH Dual Degree Program at Boston University School of Medicine and Boston University School of Public Health is designed for students who envision a medical career that incorporates public health and medicine.
 For a discussion of the pros and cons of MD/MPH programs in general and the timing of public health coursework, see the MD/MPH Guide at AMSA (American Medical Student Association).

 The MD/MPH program prepares physicians for academic careers or for practice in today’s health care environment.
-This flexible program combines traditional MD preparation with a concentration in one of the following areas of public health: biostatistics; environmental health; epidemiology; health policy and management; health law, bioethics and human rights; international health; maternal and child health; or social and behavioral sciences.
+This flexible program combines traditional MD preparation with a broad-based training that is skills-specific and provides students with a strong, integrated, problem-based foundation in the values, history, methods, and functions of public health, as well as a demonstrated competency in their chosen areas of specialization.
+Possible areas of special focus are: biostatistics, community health sciences, environmental health, epidemiology, global health, and health law & policy.
 In addition, students are encouraged to pursue programs of study and practice placements that allow the exploration of the multifaceted relationships between medicine and population-focused public health disciplines.
-For some concentration areas (biostatistics and environmental health), completing all coursework within two semesters can be difficult and will require advance planning.

 Coursework in the dual degree program is generally completed over a period of five years.

-To earn both degrees, students must complete the required classroom and clinical coursework for the MD and the required 48 credit hours of coursework and other requirements for the MPH.
+To earn both degrees, students must complete the required classroom and clinical coursework for the MD and the required 40 credit hours of coursework and other requirements for the MPH.
+Students can apply to the MPH program as soon as their first semester of medical school.

 MPH coursework for the MD/MPH program is generally completed between the third and fourth year of medical school.
-However, if a student has been accepted to BUSM, he or she may appeal to the Associate Dean for Admissions at BUSM for delayed matriculation.
+However, students can begin the MPH core coursework during their first semester of enrollment.
+If a student has been accepted to BUSM, he or she may appeal to the Associate Dean for Admissions at BUSM for delayed matriculation.
 Also, if a student admitted into the MPH program at BUSPH is accepted into BUSM before completing MPH requirements, he or she may be transferred into the MD/MPH dual degree program.

-1) MD/MPH students earn 16 credits toward the MPH for completing designated courses required for their MD.
-The cost for these 16 credits is covered by medical school tuition; there is no additional cost.
+1) MD/MPH students earn 8 credits toward the MPH for completing BUSM-designated courses required for their MD.
+The cost for these 8 credits is covered by medical school tuition; there is no additional cost.
+The BUSM-designated courses are:

 2) The remaining credits for the MPH are as follows: